5 Tips for Fixing Your Slow iPad

-Out with the old and in with the new is the epitome when it comes to buying gadgets.
+Is your iPad running slowly?
+Like others, you may believe that out with the old and in with the new is the epitome when it comes to buying gadgets, since devices tend to lag in speed as they get older.
 Today, most smartphone users upgrade to a new device every 18-24 months, but that’s not the case with other higher-priced devices like the iPad.
 Our oversized iPhone has become a staple in households for its mesmerizing display and unique size.

-iPads are not quite like its smaller sister, however.
+iPads are not quite like its smaller sister, the iPhone.
 They have a longer life and therefore do not need to be upgraded or traded-in as often.
-But over time, you will experience slowness, and when it loses the seamless touch response its known for, will greatly diminishing its appeal.
+However, over time, you will experience slowness, and when it loses the seamless touch response its known for, will likely become frustrated with your slow iPad.

 My two-year-old iPad was recently started to show sluggish response.
 When basic reboot didn’t work, I took a few steps to make it faster.
-Check out my list for how to fix a really slow iPad.
+Check out my list for how to fix an iPad that is running really slowly.

 To clear the cache (using Safari), go to Settings > Safari > Clear History and Data